 Effective September 1, 1989, the Massachusetts law C.15A,s.
 18 requires that every full-time and part-time student enrolled in an institution of higher learning in Massachusetts participate in a Student Health Insurance Program (SHIP) or in a health benefit plan with comparable coverage.
 A part-time student is defined as a student participating in at least 75% of the full-time curriculum or at least nine-credits in a given semester.
 As a result, full-time and part-time students taking nine credits or more are automatically billed for individual membership in the health insurance plan sponsored by their colleges or universities.
 Students must purchase the school-sponsored health plan or show proof of comparable coverage in an alternate health plan in order to enroll in the college/university of their choice.
 Students must prove comparable coverage by completing a Student Health Insurance Waiver Form online at www.universityhealthplans.com/curry.
-A notice regarding student health insurance enrollment and waiver deadlines will be mailed to your mailing or permanent address if you register for at least nine credits.
-You will have 14 days to complete a waiver if you can prove comparable coverage.
+A notice regarding student health insurance enrollment and waiver deadlines will be emailed to your curry. edu address. if you register for at least nine credits.
+You are eligible to complete a waiver if you can prove comparable coverage.
 Late waivers will not be considered.